cezaraugusto/go-git-it/README.md

 Type: `string`

-Custom path to the outputDir (defaults to the working directorya)
+Custom path to the outputDir (defaults to the working directory)

+##### text

+Type: `string`

+Adds a custom text message instead of default config.
+This option overrides the success message as well.

 ## License